4 Tips for Managing Multiple Chronic Health Conditions

 It has expert tips on managing multiple health conditions and communicating with doctors.
 Here, we share four key highlights from the tip sheet.

-• Different medications can often reach the same treatment goal, but may work in different ways and have different side effects.
+• Different medications can often achieve the same treatment goal but may work in various ways and have other side effects.

 2. Ask about trade-offs between benefits and risks of treatments